UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 USC Stats and Trends

-- USC's games this season have gone over the point total four times in nine opportunities (44.4%).
+- USC's games this season have hit the over on four of nine set point totals (44.4%).

 - The Trojans have turned the ball over 16 times this season, one more turnover than the Bruins have forced (15).